LordOfCorners/lordofcorners.github.io/_posts/2016-05-29-game-central.markdown

 {% include image-row.html image2="portfolio/gamecentral/rp3-arduino-model.jpg" image3="portfolio/gamecentral/rp3-arduino-case.gif" %}

 We also needed to serve the score and inning number to the TVs mounted in the scoreboard using the `Raspberry Pi`.
 Rather than having a separate installation of Raspbian on each Raspberry Pi, we decided to mount Raspbian as a read only NFS on our server to allow for easy updates and to prevent file system corruptions.
-The Pis autoboot to full screen Chromium, and each Pi has a unique URL stored on their SD cards that gets written to RAM so that the Pis are able to load different pages even though they have indentical file systems.
+The Pis autoboot to full screen Chromium, and each Pi has a unique URL stored on their SD cards that gets written to RAM so that the Pis are able to load different pages even though they have identical file systems.
 I wrote a shell script to automatically install Raspbian on the server and set up the Pis to netboot from it.

 {% include image-row.html image1="portfolio/gamecentral/scoreboard-back.jpg" %}